 There are two important deadlines for the Student Mock Election.

-September 16, 2020 is the last day to register and receive a Student Mock Election Supply Kit in the mail.
+September 16, 2020 is the last day to register and receive a Student Mock Election Supply Kit in the mail, if requested.
 Schools that register after September 16 will receive instructions allowing them to download and print Student Mock Election materials from our website.

 How does Student Mock Election voting take place?

 Schools can conduct the voting however they choose.
 Many schools choose to set up a polling location with voting booths where students can show up to vote.
 Other schools have chosen to conduct voting in classrooms during class sessions, and have teachers submit their classroom totals to the Student Mock Election Coordinator.
 For more ideas about how to make the voting experience educational and engaging for your students, visit the “Ideas For Your Mock Election” link in the left sidebar.